Psingle20/SwiftServe/Readme.md

 SwiftServe

-This project demonstrates allows the user to deploy a static website on internet
+This project allows the user to deploy a static website on internet

 Necessary software requirements